Sébastien Haller: Senior

 In November 2020, Haller was called up to the Ivory Coast national team.
 He debuted in a 2–1 2021 Africa Cup of Nations qualification win over Madagascar on 12 November, scoring his side's game-winning goal in the 55th minute.
 He was called up for the finals in Cameroon, where he scored in a 2–2 group stage draw with Sierra Leone; in the last 16 against Egypt, he was substituted at half time in extra time for Maxwel Cornet as the side lost on penalties.

 In December 2023, he was named in the Ivorian squad for the 2023 Africa Cup of Nations hosted in his home nation.
 In the semi-final match against DR Congo, he scored the only goal in a 1–0 victory, which qualified his country to the final.
 He later scored the winning goal in the final match against Nigeria which ended in a 2–1 victory.
+However, ahead of the 2025 Africa Cup of Nations in Morocco, Haller was ruled out of the tournament due to a hamstring injury sustained on 14 December 2025 while playing for his club, and was subsequently withdrawn from the Ivory Coast squad and replaced by Evann Guessand.